-There are no changes to report since our last annual update amendment to this Form ADV, Part 2A on March 23, 2022.
+Maytech has opened a new office in Boca Raton, Florida, with 3 new employees since our last annual update amendment to this Form ADV, Part 2A on March 15, 2025.

 We will provide you with a new Brochure as necessary based on material changes or new information, at any time, without charge.